 The Finance career cluster prepares learners for careers in financial and investment planning, banking, insurance, and business financial management.
 Career opportunities are available in every sector of the economy and require specific skills in organization, time management, customer service, and communication.

-The finance and insurance industry is projected to increase by 9 percent from 2013 to 2020, resulting in 505,100 new jobs.
-Employment in accounting, auditing, financial analysis, securities, and other financial investments and related activities is expected to expand 25 percent by 2020.
-Growth will be driven by the wide range of financial assets available for trade, the number of baby boomers reaching retirement age and therefore seeking advice on retirement options, and the globalization of securities markets.
-Employment in credit intermediation and related activities, an industry that includes banks, is projected to grow by about 3 percent.
-Almost 6% of the total working US population is working in finance, real-estate, and insurance.
+The finance and insurance industry is projected to increase by 10 percent by 2026.
+Globalization, a growing economy, and a complex tax and regulatory environment are expected to continue to lead to strong demand for accountants and auditors.
+Employment in credit intermediation and related activities, an industry that includes banks, is projected to grow by about three percent.
+Almost six percent of the total working US population is working in finance, real-estate, and insurance.

 Programs of Study

 - Personal Finance (5901) is a course required for graduation but does not count toward concentrator status in a program of study.

 - Work-Based Learning: Career Practicum (6105) may substitute for the Level 4 offering in all programs of study.

 - Cambridge courses are supplemental courses which can be offered in addition to courses within the career cluster but do not count toward concentrator status